-Someone sent me the headline about the flurry of House antitrust bills last Friday, and said, “Story of the week?”
+Someone sent me the headline about the flurry of House antitrust bills last Friday and said, “Story of the week?”
 That’s close.
-It was a big, important move, but just shy from being “actual” news since it hasn’t passed the Senate yet.
+It was a big, important move, but it finished just shy from being “actual” news since it hasn’t passed the Senate yet.
 (And most bills go to die there.)

 But then someone else sent me the huge FTC news this week.
 And that made “antitrust” the story of the week.

 (Sign up for my newsletter to get all my writings and my favorite entertainment business picks from the last 2 weeks or so.
 Next issue goes out early next week.)